dan-nagle/h2m/README.txt

 9. An old version of CMake cannot handle the build process for Clang and LLVM or h2m.
 Update CMake if necessary.
 Version 3.2 or later is required.
-Refer to the CMake website for instructions.
+Refer to the CMake website for update and build instructions.

 10. It may be more convenient and easier to download CMake from its website as a binary release.
 The script does not provide an option